 Siskiyou Field Institute's mission is to introduce people to one of the most diverse and intriguing bioregions in the world — the Klamath-Siskiyou Mountains — through field-based natural history classes.

-Our classes offer lifelong learning opportunities about this wonderful region to people of all ages.
-Whether you're curious about birds or botany, butterflies or bryophytes, wildflower photography or botanical illustration - you're sure to find classes at Siskiyou Field Institute that catch your interest.
+Our classes offer lifelong learning opportunities about this wonderful region.
+Whether you're curious about birds or botany, butterflies or geology, wildflower photography or nature writing — you're sure to find classes at Siskiyou Field Institute that catch your interest.

 Find SFI on Facebook!